Love's Labours Lost in Space: Reception

 In 2006, IGN listed this episode as number two in their list of the top 25 Futurama episodes, noting particularly the scenes between Leela and Brannigan in his quarters and the resulting hilarity.
-The episode was dropped off the list in IGN's 2019 reassessment.
+The episode was dropped off the list in IGNs 2019 reassessment.
 Zack Handlen of The A.V.
 Club gave the episode an A, stating, "'Love’s Labours Lost In Space' is a stronger episode than 'I, Roommate' for a few reasons.
 It helps to see the show finally exploring some place that isn’t immediately familiar; unlike apartment hunting or even the Moon, Vergon 6 is unusual enough to expand the scope of the show’s possibilities.
 The montage of the crew trying to capture various bizarre animals is inventive and clever, and the fact that the story has a legitimate genre feel to it is a nice change of pace from the previous two episodes.
 And the story is just better structured.
 The fact that Nibbler excretes dark matter (aka starship fuel) is maybe a cheat, but it’s an earned cheat; the actual crux of the plot happens when Leela, faced with a choice between dying on the collapsing planet and throwing her new pet out an airlock, chooses death.
 It establishes Leela as legitimately heroic, even if she doesn’t have a plan to save everyone, and it leaves Zapp the loser, which is as it should be."